 In the last hundred years, human knowledge has exploded.
 Currently, it doubles every thirteen months, and it may soon double every twelve hours!
 We know more about the universe now than we ever have before, and a year from now we’ll know double that much!
-Long gone are the days of having “Renaissance” men like Leonardo DaVinci
+Long gone are the days of having “Renaissance” men like

 You can’t depend on the world.
 You can’t depend on the economy.
 You certainly can’t depend on politics or politicians.
 You can’t depend on the favors people owe you (or what you think they owe you).
 You can’t depend on your next sale or paycheck.
 You can’t depend on your mom beating cancer.
-You can’t depend on retiring with enough money to keep
+You can’t

 by Bob Wilkin, excerpted from an article originally published in the November 2007 edition of Grace in Focus The Principle Stated After a short ministry in Thessalonica, Paul moved on to Berea due to Jewish opposition.
 Again he went to the synagogues of the Jews.
 This time he was warmly received: “These [Jewish unbelievers in

 Consensus theology—is the majority right?
 What is the measure of truth?
 Free grace is often criticized for being out of step with the Reformers.
 This is sometimes true and we are ok with it.
 We seek to be Biblicists over being traditionalists.

 by Ken Yates In my last blog, I discussed how God has revealed things about Himself in creation.
 The first part of Psalm 19 talks about this revelation, which is often called “general revelation.”
 It must be said that there is a limit to what a person can know about God from creation.
 You certainly